Hemu Adhikari is seen here with his wife Kamala at Osterly where the 1952 Indian team to England were playing the Indian Gymkhana Club © Getty Images

 Adhikari made his Ranji Trophy debut for Gujarat in 1936-37 at Ahmedabad.
 Batting at No 3, he top-scored in each innings with 26 and 30, but Western India routed them by a massive margin as Gujarat were bowled out for 77 and 105.

-During the last stages of the War, Adhikari ended up scoring four hundreds in eight innings spanned over two seasons; he missed out on the 1946 tour of England, mainly due to a very strong Indian batting line-up, but was eventually selected for the 1947-48 tour of Australia.
+During the last stages of the War, Adhikari ended up scoring 4 hundreds in 8 innings spanned over 2 seasons; he missed out on the 1946 tour of England, mainly due to a very strong Indian batting line-up, but was eventually selected for the 1947-48 tour of Australia.

 Australia did not suit Adhikari.
 He later acknowledged that the pair of Ray Lindwall and Keith Miller was the greatest he had ever encountered.
-After a couple of failures he finally found some runs against New South Wales at the Sydney Cricket Ground (SCG), scoring 47 and 65 against the famed duo, backed by Bill Johnston and Ernie Toshack.
-In three weeks’ time he made his debut in the first Test at Gabba, scoring eight and 13.
+After a couple of failures he finally found some runs against New South Wales at SCG, scoring 47 and 65 against the famed duo, backed by Bill Johnston and Ernie Toshack.
+In 3 weeks’ time he made his debut in the first Test at Gabba, scoring 8 and 13.

 In the fourth Test at Adelaide, however, he proved his mettle at the highest level for the first time: after Australia had registered a mammoth 674 they bowled India out for 381 despite Hazare’s 116 and Dattu Phadkar’s 123.
-Hazare, coming out to bat after two wickets without a run on the board in the second innings, defied the Australians with another hundred the next day.
+Hazare, coming out to bat at 2 for 0 in the second innings, defied the Australians with another hundred the next day.

-On Day Five, however, Adhikari hung around with Hazare to provide India with some hope: the pair added 132 runs for the seventh wicket, but once Hazare was out for 145 India lost their last four wickets for six runs, losing by an innings.
+On Day Five, however, Adhikari hung around with Hazare to provide India with some hope: the pair added 132 runs for the seventh wicket, but once Hazare was out for 145 India lost their last 4 wickets for 6, losing by an innings.
 Adhikari had batted for 198 minutes, scoring 51 in 210 balls: the selectors were made to realise his fearlessness against quality pace.

 For some unfathomable reason he was named an Indian Cricket Cricketer of the Year, despite the fact he had had several much better seasons before and after the one mentioned here.
 It was on this tour, however, that he saw a 39-year old Don Bradman fielding athletically and picked up a lesson or two that would go on to shape his career.